Skip to main content

 About the project

-Through five weekly education sessions, questionnaires and interviews, we will examine how acceptable and useful a family-directed PBS education program is in equipping family carers with more effective behaviour support.
-Our project will equip carers with the relevant skills to manage changed behaviours on a day-to-day basis, and thus reduce the negative impacts of changed behaviours.
-We will also examine the effectiveness of online delivery and develop facilitator guidelines to increase our ability to reach families supporting a person with dementia across Australia, particularly in regions with limited services.
-Our findings will improve dementia care in the community and the services available for families supporting a person with dementia with changed behaviours.
+To provide structure for ongoing behaviour support in the community, Dr Cheung is focusing on how to provide the education program earlier in the disease course and on a more regular basis.
+Dr Cheung hopes to examine the effectiveness of online program delivery and develop facilitator guidelines.
+She wants to increase the ability to reach families supporting people living with dementia across Australia, particularly in regions with limited services.
+Her findings will improve dementia care in the community and the services available for families supporting people living with dementia experiencing changed behaviours.

 Where are they now?